-- Impala uses sha512 in FIPS mode, sha256 in non-FIPS mode. - Hive uses sha256.
-Plans to update to sha512 in FIPS mode. - You can specify a masking type for specific users, groups, and conditions. - · Wildcard matching is not supported. - Each column should have its own masking policy. - Masks are evaluated in the order listed in the policy. - An audit log entry is generated each time a masking policy is applied to a column.
+- A variety of masking types are available, such as show last 4 characters, show first 4 characters, Hash, Nullify, and date masks (show only year). - You can specify a masking type for specific users, groups, and conditions. - Wildcard matching is not supported. - Each column should have its own masking policy. - Masks are evaluated in the order listed in the policy. - An audit log entry is generated each time a masking policy is applied to a column.

-- 1. In Service Manager, select an existing Hive Service. - 2.
+- 1. On the Service Manager page, select an existing Hive Service. - 2.
 Select the Masking tab, then click Add New Policy.

-3. In Create Policy, add the following information for the column-masking filter:
+3. On the Create Policy page, add the following information for the column-masking filter:

 Field Description Policy Name (required) Enter an appropriate policy name.
 This name cannot be duplicated across the system.
 The policy is enabled by default. normal/override Enables you to specify an override policy.
 When override is selected, the access permissions in the policy override the access permissions in existing policies.
 This feature can be used with Add Validity Period to create temporary access policies that override existing policies.
 Hive Database (required) Type in the applicable database name.
 The auto-complete feature displays available databases based on the entered text.
 Hive Table (required) Type in the applicable table name.
 The auto-complete feature displays available tables based on the entered text.
 Hive Column (required) Type in the applicable column name.
 The auto-complete feature displays available columns based on the entered text.
 Audit Logging Audit Logging is set to Yes by default.
 Select No to turn off audit logging.
+Description Enter an optional description for the policy.

-Field Description Description Enter an optional description for the policy.
-Add Validity Period Specify a start and end time for the policy.
+Field Description Add Validity Period Specify a start and end time for the policy.

-Table 55: Mask Conditions
+Table 49: Mask Conditions

 Label Description Select Role Specify the roles to which this policy applies.
 Select Group Specify the groups to which this policy applies.
 The public group contains all users, so granting access to the public group grants access to all users.
 Select User Specify one or more users to which this policy applies.
-Access Types Currently, select is the only available access type.
+Access Types Currently select is the only available access type.